 One electric car can save 1.5 million grams of C02 energy.
 That’s the equivalent of four return flights from London to Barcelona.

-Charging an electric vehicle could cost just a fraction of fuel spend.
+Charging an electric vehicle could cost just a fraction of the fuel spend.
 The Advisory Electricity Rate for fully electric cars is 5p per mile.
 Considerably less than the smallest petrol or diesel engine.

 The government is implementing a range of incentives and tax benefits for businesses that use electric vehicles and vans.
 Read on to find out more.